- J.D., University of Virginia School of Law, 1988. Order of the Coif. Editorial Bd. of Virginia Law Review

 - Eastern District of Texas Bar Associations

 Ted Stevenson is a Principal in the Dallas office of McKool Smith.
-Ted is a trial lawyer and registered patent attorney who has been focused on patent cases for nearly 20 years.
-Ted has extensive federal trial experience, having won courtroom victories in patent cases involving diverse technologies such as balloon angioplasty catheters, integrated circuits, prepaid calling cards, drilling rigs, and enterprise software.
+Ted is a trial lawyer and registered patent attorney who has been focused on patent cases for over 20 years.
+Ted has extensive federal trial experience, having won courtroom victories in patent cases involving diverse technologies such as wireless networking, balloon angioplasty catheters, integrated circuits, prepaid calling cards, drilling rigs, and enterprise software.
 Ted also has tried and won non-patent cases alleging trade secret violations, trade dress infringement, and software performance.
 Between September 2007 and August 2009 Ted tried five patent cases, three of which resulted in nine figure verdicts in favor of his clients.

 - Medtronic, Inc. v.
 Boston Scientific.
 Ted won one of the largest jury verdicts in the history of the Eastern District of Texas on behalf of firm client Medtronic asserting patents covering the design of balloon angioplasty catheters and polymers used to build the products.
 The case settled pending appeal in 2009.